Touhy Avenue

 Touhy Avenue (/'tu:iː/) is a major street throughout northern Chicago, Illinois as well as the north and northwestern suburbs of the city.
 It is named for Patrick L. Touhy, a subdivider who was also the son-in-law of Phillip Rogers, an early settler who helped develop Rogers Park.
-Points of interest along Touhy Avenue include Loyola Park, the Winston Towers, the Lincolnwood Town Center, Lincolnwood Produce & Grocery, Loeber Motors, Hebrew Theological College, Village Crossing Shopping Center, Pointe Plaza, the Shure Headquarters Building, the Leaning Tower YMCA, the Pickwick Theatre, the northern end of O'Hare International Airport, and the crash site of American Airlines Flight 191.
+Points of interest along Touhy Avenue include Loyola Park, the Winston Towers, the Lincolnwood Town Center, Loeber Motors, Hebrew Theological College, Village Crossing Shopping Center, Pointe Plaza, the Shure Headquarters Building, the Leaning Tower of Niles, the Pickwick Theatre, the northern end of O'Hare International Airport, and the crash site of American Airlines Flight 191.